 - Ultrafast photoluminescence spectroscopy and microscopy

-- Single photon microscope for quantum optics
+- Single photon microscope for quantum optics and photon correlation studies

 - Confocal Raman microscopy and mapping

-- Synthesis of nanoparticles, clusters, and self-assembly
+- Synthesis of nanoparticles, clusters, bio-hybrid nanoparticles and nanoparticle self-assembly